Detroit City FC

 Detroit City FC is an American professional soccer club based in Detroit, Michigan, that competes in the USL Championship.
-The club played in the National Premier Soccer League from 2012 to 2019 and the National Independent Soccer Association in 2020 and 2021.
+The club played in the National Premier Soccer League from 2012 to 2019, and the National Independent Soccer Association in 2020 and 2021.
 Detroit City plays its home matches at Keyworth Stadium in Hamtramck, an enclave of Detroit.
-A new stadium, AlumniFi Field in southwestern Detroit, is planned to open in 2027.
+A new stadium, AlumniFi Field in southwestern Detroit, is planned to open in 2028.

 The team's nickname is Le Rouge, derived from Detroit's French roots and the River Rouge that flows through Detroit and many of its suburbs.
 As well as fielding a men's professional team, Detroit City also fields a women's outdoor team in the USL W League and an indoor team in the MASLW, a reserve and academy team competing in United Premier Soccer League and USL Academy, and various youth teams throughout Southeast and Mid Michigan.

 History

 Early years

 Detroit City FC was started by a group of five Detroit residents who wanted a club of their own that would promote the city and help build community through soccer.
 In their first season in the National Premier Soccer League (NPSL), Detroit City FC finished second in the five team Great Lakes Conference of the Midwest Region.
 Le Rouge went on to lose 2–1 to AFC Cleveland in the Great Lakes Conference Semi-finals, ending their season with a 5–2–5 record.
-In December 2012, it was announced that head coach Kylie Stannard and associate coach Cale Wassermann would not be returning for a second season with the team due to other obligations.
+In December 2012, it was announced that head coach Kylie Stannard and associate coach Cale Wassermann would not return for a second season due to other obligations.
 The following month, Ben Pirmann took over as head coach and Adil Salmoni was hired as associate head coach.